 Dr Izzi-Engbeaya completed her undergraduate medical training at Guy’s Kings and St Thomas’ Medical School in 2004.
-During this time she also completed an Intercalated BSc in Endocrinology (for which she was awarded First Class Honours).
+During this time she also completed an Intercalated BSc in Endocrinology.
 Her junior doctor training posts were undertaken at various London NHS Trusts including Guy’s and St Thomas’ NHS Trust and Imperial College Healthcare NHS Trust.
-She became an NIHR Academic Clinical Fellow during her training as a Diabetes and Endocrinology Registrar and was subsequently awarded an Imperial College Healthcare NHS Trust Charity Fellowship, followed by an MRC Clinical Research Training PhD Fellowship in 2014.
+She became an NIHR Academic Clinical Fellow during her training as a Diabetes and Endocrinology Registrar and was subsequently awarded a 1-year Imperial Health Charity Fellowship, followed by an MRC Clinical Research Training PhD Fellowship in 2014.
 She completed her PhD (investigating the neuroendocrine control of metabolism and reproduction) with Professor Waljit Dhillo and Dr James Gardiner in 2018.
 In 2019, she was awarded an Imperial College-BRC funded IPPRF Clinical Research Fellowship, during which she investigated the impact of reproductive hormones on metabolic conditions.

-Izzi-Engbeaya C, 2022, Brown Adipose Tissue and Regulation of Human Body Weight, Diabetes - Metabolism: Research and Reviews, ISSN:1520-7552
+et al., 2023, Brown adipose tissue and regulation of human body weight, Diabetes - Metabolism: Research and Reviews, Vol:39, ISSN:1520-7552

-et al., 2022, Insulin-like peptide 3 (INSL3) in congenital hypogonadotrophic hypogonadism (CHH) in boys with delayed puberty and adult men, Frontiers in Endocrinology, ISSN:1664-2392
+et al., 2022, Insulin-like peptide 3 (INSL3) in congenital hypogonadotrophic hypogonadism (CHH) in boys with delayed puberty and adult men, Frontiers in Endocrinology, Vol:13, ISSN:1664-2392